Lemurlover/planets/README.md

-Practical on learning git version control and GitHub
+Practical on learning git and GitHub